Parsing CSV and Excel Feeds with Pandas Permalink to this section

 file_path,

-sep=None, # Python engine auto-detects delimiter
+sep=None, # Python engine auto-detects the delimiter

 engine="python",